I’m continuing to follow the new installments of Conservative Estimate, the recently founded website that is devoted to demolishing Conservatism.

 Let's see what he's up to after the orange lilts.

 The following is reposted from today’s Conservative Estimate blog with the express permission of Mr. Alfred George.

-What distinguishes the work from other activities?
+Tomorrow we will discuss what distinguishes the work from other activities.

 Until tomorrow, then.